Surgery in Vietnam: A step by Step Guide After Booking

 If anything in the response feels unclear or evasive, address it now.
 Your ability to get clear answers before surgery is the same as your ability to get clear answers during and after.
 Clinics that communicate poorly before the procedure don’t communicate better during complications.

-Step 2: Sort Your Flights (Week 1)
+Step 02: Sort Your Flights

 Your flights need to work around your medical timeline, not around fare sales.

-Aim to arrive in Ho Chi Minh City at least 48 hours before your procedure.
+• INBOUND: Aim to arrive in Ho Chi Minh City at least 48 hours before your procedure.
 This matters for several reasons:

 Your body needs time to adjust to the timezone (anesthesia under jet-lagged conditions is harder)

+Research from the Sleep Foundation confirms that jet lag affects cognitive and physical recovery — another reason to build buffer time before your procedure.
 You need time to complete your pre-operative consultation and any required blood work

 You need time to get oriented — find your clinic, confirm your accommodation, sort your local SIM, get mentally settled